ThinkDataEd/curriculum/docs/unit4/lab4d.md

 Directions: Follow along with the slides and answer the questions in **bold** font in your journal.

 ###**Some background...**
-* So far, we’ve learned about measuring the success of a model based on how close it’s predictions come to the actual observations.
+* So far, we’ve learned about measuring the success of a model based on how close its predictions come to the actual observations.

 * The *correlation coefficient* is a tool that gives us a fairly good idea of how these predictions will